Slovenia tours – Slovenia is green, in more ways than one

 Over the mountain pass

-From here we take you over the Vršič Pass and follow more of the water as it flows down in the form of the Soča River, where it has created the beautiful green Soča Valley, ultimately flowing onwards and out into the Adriatic Sea.
+From here our Slovenia tours take you over the Vršič Pass and follow more of the water as it flows down in the form of the Soča River, where it has created the beautiful green Soča Valley, ultimately flowing onwards and out into the Adriatic Sea.
 Even the Soča River is a beautiful emerald green colour.

 Preserving the green